iulica/docx-mergefields/README.rst

 It supports local images, URLs and base64 image encoded strings.
 Also, it allows the resize of the image both in width and height.

+The fields are *replaced* so afterwards they cannot be updated anymore.

 This library makes use of the excellent `python-docx`_ library.

 Also, it is better used after mailmerging the INCLUDEPICTURE fields using the